Ngozistephen/CarParkVueApp/README.md

 ### Lint with [ESLint](https://eslint.org/)

-## What I learnt from this Project

 ```sh
 npm run lint
 ```
+## What I learnt from this Project
+** How to use Rest Api to Load and Manage Application data ** Frontend CRUD
+** State management with Pinia
+** Implementing Authentication in Vue 33
+** How to use Composition Api
+Implementation of data storage with MySql